Bespoke German Lessons in London

-Private German lessons, small group classes, corporate language training and exam preparation courses with an Oxford-educated native German tutor with 20 years of teaching experience.
+Private German lessons, small group classes, corporate language training and exam preparation courses with an Oxford-educated native German tutor with over 20 years of teaching experience.

 Private one-to-one German lessons are ideal for students who want to learn German fast, with teaching material that is tailored to their needs and interests.
-Learn more about my private German lessons here and get started soon.
+Learn more about my private German tuition here and get started soon.

 Expand your business in Germany,Austria and Switzerland with in-company German language training for your employees.
 One-on-one & group training, tailored to your objectives.
 Find out more information about my corporate German lessons here and book your trial training now.